huggingface/dataset-viewer/services/admin/README.md

 ## Run the API

-The admin service provides technical endpoints, all under the `/admin/` path:
+The admin service provides technical endpoints:

-- `/admin/healthcheck`
+- `/healthcheck`
-- `/admin/metrics`: gives info about the cache and the queue
+- `/metrics`: gives info about the cache and the queue
-- `/admin/cache-reports`: give detailed reports on the content of the cache
+- `/cache-reports`: give detailed reports on the content of the cache
-- `/admin/pending-jobs`: give the pending jobs, classed by queue and status (waiting or started)
+- `/pending-jobs`: give the pending jobs, classed by queue and status (waiting or started)

 ### /cache-reports